-The threesome of hot sorority babes are, of course, vampires.
+The three hot sorority babes are, of course, vampires.
 Every time they bring a cute guy home they get him shirtless, suck his blood, and then do a strip tease for the camera.
 They also wear dark sunglasses during the day, which apparently protects them from the sun—without the sunglasses on, vamps fry.
 You’ll see several continuity issues with this, including the vamps standing at open windows during the day and not frying while other vampires do, and members of the vamp trio not wearing their sunglasses in the daylight at one point without a problem.

 In the end, the final girl has to take on the sorority vamps all on her own….

 EVIL UNLEASHED: THE MUMMY (2003)

 Another shot on video movie, Evil Unleashed: The Mummy also has a charismatic cast of college students—and some giggle inducing moments.

 The students, along with one of their professors, accidentally resurrect one nasty Egyptian queen be-otch.
 While she first appears to her victims as her former beautiful self, she soon shows her true colors as a killer mummy…a dancing mummy.
 I’m not kidding.
 She does a seductive strip tease for the victim and then transforms into her mummy self while dancing.
 And that’s not all; wait until you see this mummy run and kickbox.